Post (Björk album): Singles

+Army of Me

 "Army of Me" was released as the lead single from Post on 24 April 1995, shortly after the album's production concluded.
 It was released in the United Kingdom as two different CD releases, with "Cover Me", "You've Been Flirting Again", "Sweet Intuition", and various remixes as its B-sides.
 A commercial success, it peaked atop the Íslenski Listinn Topp 40, as well as at numbers five and ten in Finland and the United Kingdom, respectively.
 In the United States, it peaked at number 21 on the Alternative Airplay chart.
 Michel Gondry directed the video for "Army of Me", which takes place in a cyberpunk environment.
 In the video, Björk is seen driving a massive truck, which has been described as "alternately [looking] like an overgrown SUV and a science fiction tank" as she quests to rescue her loved one from an art museum.

+Isobel

-"Isobel" was released as the second single on 7 August, with B-sides "Charlene", "I Go Humble", "Venus as a Boy", and several remixes.
+"Isobel" was released as the second single on 14 August, with B-sides "Charlene", "I Go Humble", "Venus as a Boy", and several remixes.
 Although the record company was against the idea of releasing "Isobel", Björk insisted because she "felt intuitively that this was the right choice".
 However, "Isobel" did not replicate the success of "Army of Me", peaking at number two in Iceland and number 23 in the UK.
-The music video for "Isobel", directed by Gondry "Isobel" represents the story of the title character Björk envisioned with Sjón.
+The music video for "Isobel", directed by Gondry, represents the story of the title character Björk envisioned with Sjón.
 It tells the story of "a wild child discovering urban culture through installations of toy fighter planes", over lush superimposed imagery.
 Like in the lyrics, where Björk takes the role of narrator and protagonist, she plays two different parts in the music video: Björk is seen as the Isobel who "weaves and composes this world and this story on her organ", and as the Isobel who inhabits this primal world.